 In the office, we have switched from Google to Ecosia as our main search engine provider.
 Their profits go towards planting trees in the parts of the world where they need it most.

 The emissions produced by a classic car will never be cleaner than a modern or electric car.
 However, the carbon footprint created by the building process of a new vehicle should also be considered.
-The average taxi or minicab will do 40,000 miles per year, so it is very important that the emissions produced are as low as possible.
+For example, the average Tesla will need to cover more than 100,000 miles before the build process from mining the lithium required for the batteries is offset.
+The average taxi or minicab will do 40,000 miles per year, so it is very important that the emissions produced are as low as possible to improve local air pollution.
 We are a niche tourism service provider that conversely, covers less than 5,000 miles per car per year.
 We also do not have any additional build footprint, as our cars have already been built and have now been repurposed.

 The future is bright and it is electric!
 As we mentioned above, it is our aim to operate the first fleet of electric classic cars for hire and reward in the UK.
 We are working closely with electric conversion specialists such as Electrogenic and London Electric Classic Cars to convert our fleet to electric.
 We are applying for funding via the Government’s Innovation Fund and approaching private investors that may be interested in the project.
 The new MINI E Hatch is now in the marketplace, so the goal would be to operate a fleet of new and classic all-electric Minis in London and provide eco-tours of the capital.

 This is our Sustainability Promise.
 We are constantly innovating our business to be as ethical as possible.
 We want to align ourselves with forward-thinking, progressive, local brands that feel the same.
 If you are a hotelier, agent, service provider or manufacturer and you are playing your part in combating climate change, we would love to work with you.
 Please do get in touch.